roomle-dev/roomle-dev.github.io/README.md

 Your project's `dist` folder must have an `index.html` in it, otherwise GitHub pages will not be able to find the projects URL.

-It's mandatory to set the `base` option in the vite config, so vite will know to generate relative paths for the final build, for example:
+The `npm run new` script should do this for you, but It's mandatory to set the `base` option in the vite config, so vite will know to generate relative paths for the final build, for example:

 ```js
 export default defineConfig({